thanhphuchuynh/t-pubsub/README.md

 - **MessageSize**: Size of each message in bytes
 - **WarmupCount**: Number of messages to send before measuring
 - **RunDuration**: Maximum time the benchmark should run
+- **PushInterval**: Time between automatic message pushes (0 disables auto-push)

+The PushInterval configuration allows you to control how messages are delivered:
+- Set to 0 (default): Messages are only pushed when explicitly requested
+- Set to a duration (e.g., 100ms): Messages are automatically pushed at the specified interval

 ### Simulation Configuration